Hilton Head South Carolina, USA Travel Guide

 Dial 911 for Police, Fire, or Medical emergencies.
 Hilton Head Hospital is located at 25 Hospital Center Blvd.

-Several urgent care clinics are available for non-life-threatening medical issues.
-Major pharmacy chains, like CVS and Walgreens, are on the island.
+Several urgent care clinics are available for non-life-threatening health concerns.
+Major pharmacy chains, like CVS and Walgreens, are situated on the island.

 Tap water on Hilton Head Island is safe to drink.
 Restaurants and food establishments adhere to high U.S. Food safety standards.